wp-plugins/wp-business-directory/readme.txt

 4. screenshot-4.png
 5. screenshot-5.png
 6. screenshot-6.png
-Refer to the for <a href="http://sahyadriwebsolution.com/wpbusinessdirectoryplugin/documentation/">Screenshots and More Information</a>.
+Refer to the for <a href="http://sahyadriwebsolution.com/wpbusinessdirectoryplugin/documentation/" target="_blank">Screenshots and More Information</a>.

 == Changelog ==